metaplex-foundation/js/README.md

 const nft = await metaplex.nfts().findNft({ mint });
 ```

-Currently, you can only find an NFT via its mint address but more options will be added soon — e.g. by metadata PDA, by uri, etc. — hence the object parameter.
+Currently, you can only find an NFT via its mint address but more options will be added soon — e.g. by metadata PDA, by URI, etc. — hence the object parameter.

 ### createNft